 This month read quite a few books about J.K.
-Rowling.
+Rowling, author of my beloved Harry Potter books.
 I am often curious about people I admire and Rowling is no exception.
 In this case, I decided to check my library online and reserved as many as I could.
-I found some that were more appropriate for children and young readers.
+I found that most were more appropriate for children and young readers.
 This is not surprising, since the Harry Potter books are considered children’s books.

 While I found some info to be repetitive, I have to say that every single book had new things to offer.
 I am including them all here for your consideration.
 You may decide to choose one.
 Or read them all, as I did.

 - Meet J.K.
-Rowling (About the Author) by S. Word ( I read this one to my little and she enjoyed it as well)
+Rowling (About the Author) by S. Ward (I read this one to my little and she enjoyed it as well)